Shiba Inu vs Shih-Poo: Complete Comparison (2026)

 Health and Lifespan Comparison

 Shiba Inu has a typical lifespan of 13-16 years, while Shih-Poo lives approximately 10-18 years.
 Health profiles differ significantly between these dogs.
-Shiba Inu is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Shih-Poo faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Shiba Inu is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Shih-Poo faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
 Shiba Inu has 2 documented predispositions compared to 3 for Shih-Poo, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health